PerretB/MoRTO/README.md

 Example
 -------
-Given the following tree where each node is an ordered pair (node index (rank), node value (input data)).
+Given the following tree where each node is an ordered pair (node index, node value (input data)).

                          (7,10)
                            ^